-The Price is Right: Developing the Perfect Pricing Strategy for Your Professional Services Business
+Developing a Pricing Strategy for Professional Services

 As a professional services provider, did you know that the way you price your services is actually part of your overall marketing strategy?
 Whether you’re an accountant, lawyer, or business coach — if you’re pricing your services without thinking it all the way through, you could be underselling or underachieving the goals you’ve set for your company.